thegr8kabeer/Snake-game-By-Python/README.md

 Happy Coding!

-Dont forget to follow me on instagram at https://instagram.com/thegr8kabeer/
+And don't forget to follow me on [Twitter](https://twitter.com/thegr8kabeer)